raptoria/nextjs-monorepo-typescript/readme.md

-# A Next.js monorepo that uses Typescript
+# A Next.js boilerplate monorepo that uses Typescript

 ## Getting Started